louisebphansen/assignment-1-linguistic-analysis-using-nlp-louisebphansen/README.md

 ### Methods

 This project contains the code to extract relevant linguistic information from a corpus of text.
-More specifically, ```src/my_spacy_utils.py``` contains the code to extract the relative frequencies of several parts-of-speech (POS) tags, namely nouns, verbs, adjectives and adverbs as well as unique occurences of entities of persons, organizations and locations found by named entity recognition (NER). ```src/extract_ling_information.py``` uses this code to loop over an input folder with subdirectories containing the input text files.
+More specifically, ```src/spacy_utils.py``` contains the code to extract the relative frequencies (per 10,000 words) of several parts-of-speech (POS) tags, namely nouns, verbs, adjectives and adverbs as well as unique occurences of entities of persons, organizations and locations found by named entity recognition (NER). ```src/extract_ling_information.py``` uses functions defined in the utils-script to loop over an input folder with subdirectories containing the input text files.

 The code mainly uses functions from ```spaCy``` to tokenize, find POS-tags and named entities.
 I am  using the *'en_core_web_md'* model.

 ### Data
-The dataset used for this assignment is *USEcorpus*, which consists of 1,489 essays by Swedish students sorted into 14 subfolders.
+The dataset used for this assignment is *USEcorpus*, which consists of 1,489 essays by Swedish students sorted into 14 subfolders - one for each assignment.
+More information can be found [here](https://ota.bodleian.ox.ac.uk/repository/xmlui/handle/20.500.12024/2457)

 ### Usage

-All code for this assignment was designed to run on an Ubuntu 22.04 operating system using Python version 3.10.12.
+All code for this assignment was designed to run on an Ubuntu 24.04 operating system using Python version 3.12.2.
 It is therefore not guaranteed that it will work on other operating systems.

 It is important that you run all code from the main folder, i.e., *assignment-1-linguistic-analysis-using-nlp-louisebphansen*.
 Your terminal should look like this: